typst-community/glossarium/example/example.typ

 #set page(numbering: "1", paper: "a5")

+//I recommend setting a show rule for the links to that your reader understand that they can click on the references to go to the term in the glossary.
+#show link: set text(fill: blue.darken(60%))

 There are many Belgian universities, like @kuleuven and @ulb.
 When repeating their names, they won't show as a long version: @kuleuven, @ulb.
 But we can still force them to be long using the `gls` function: #gls("kuleuven", long: true).
 We can also force them to be short: #gls("kuleuven", long: false).
 Finally, we can make them plural using the `suffix` parameter: #gls("kuleuven", suffix: "s") or using the additional `supplement` onto the `ref`: @kuleuven[s].
 We can also use the plural function function `#glspl(key: "kuleuven")` #glspl("kuleuven").